nixworks/public/news/2014/08/24/index.md

 ##### Democratic Republic of Congo
 ### [The Democratic Republic of Congo confirms two deaths from Ebola in the north of the country, the first cases reported from the current outbreak. ](/news/2014/08/24/the-democratic-republic-of-congo-confirms-two-deaths-from-ebola-in-the-north-of-the-country-the-first-cases-reported-from-the-current-outbr.md)
-_Context: Democratic Republic of Congo, 2014 West Africa Ebola virus outbreak_
+_Context: 2014 West Africa Ebola virus outbreak, Democratic Republic of Congo_

 ## [Previous Day...](/news/2014/08/23/index.md)